LeoMartinezTAMUK/DES_Cipher_Encryption-Decryption/README.md

 - Use the same DES algorithm, but reverse the key order of the generated keys

-- Example values for ciphertext and plaintext are provided for testing purposes.

 ### Note:

 - Program was created in VS Code using C++